Castlevania (1999 video game): Audio

 Tomoya Tomita was the game's sound producer and director, while the music for Castlevania was composed by Masahiko Kimura, Motoaki Furukawa, and Mariko Egawa.
 Their score is predominantly minimalist and ambient in composition.
 It features a wide variety of electronic instrumentation, ranging from the period harpsichord to contemporary beat synths.
 Tomokuni Katayama performed the violin solo, a rendition of "Bloodlines" from Castlevania: Rondo of Blood, that greets the player on the title screen.
+The soundtrack includes three songs that are remixes from Castlevania: Rondo of Blood.

 Castlevania features sporadic voice acting, mainly for the prologue narration and several of the game's main characters.
-Bianca Allen provided the voice for Carrie, Andrew Hanikson for Reinhardt, Harald Gjerd for Malus, and Scott McCulloch for the Narrator.
+Bianca Allen provided the voice for Carrie, Andrew Hanikson for Reinhardt, Harald Gjerde for Malus, and Scott McCulloch for the Narrator.
 The PAL version of the game features voice acting for Dracula's servant in the Castle Wall and Castle Keep levels; the North American version did not include the voice work for the latter level.